Watch ASCII Star Wars in Windows XP, Vista, 7, 8, 10 & 11

 2. Now type "telnet towel.blinkenlights.nl" without the quotes and press Enter.
 Users of Mac OS X and Linux can directly execute this code in the terminal window.

 Telnet is turned off by default in the latest versions of Windows.
-So, in order to watch Star Wars, you must first enable Telnet by going to Control Panel › Programs › Turn Windows Feature On or Off and ticking the Telnet client check box.
+So, in order to watch movies on Telnet, you must first enable it by going to Control Panel › Programs › Turn Windows Feature On or Off > ticking the Telnet client check box and pressing OK.
 After doing that, follow the steps given below:-

-1. Go to Start, Search in Windows Vista, Windows 7, Windows 10 and Windows 11.
+1. Go to Start, Search in Windows Vista, Windows 7 and Windows 10.
 On Windows 8 and Windows 8.1, open the main Start page.

-3. In the following Command Prompt window, type "o" without quotes and press Enter.
+3. In the following Command Prompt window, type "o" without the quotes and press Enter.

 4. Now type "towel.blinkenlights.nl" without the quotes and press Enter to load the movie on your screen.

 A Command Prompt window like the one in the image will open with the movie being played in it.
 See the movie yourself.
-Did you enjoy watching this new version of Star Wars?
+Did you enjoy watching this new version of Star Wars Episode IV movie?
 Well, I did and know it for sure that you would have too.

 If you do not need Telnet after seeing the movie, you can turn off the Telnet client Windows feature.